The seed

 “You can see the computer age everywhere but in the productivity statistics.”

-Erik Brynjolfsson quantified this in 1993: computing power grew 100x in the 1970s-80s, yet labor productivity growth fell from over 3% in the 1960s to roughly 1%.
-More computers didn’t mean more productivity — at least not in the short term.
+Erik Brynjolfsson quantified it in 1993.
+Computing power grew 100× through the 1970s and 80s, and yet labor productivity growth fell from over 3% in the 1960s to roughly 1%.
+More computers didn’t translate to more productivity, at least not on the short timescale.

-75% are using AI, but 59% of leaders can’t tell you what it’s actually doing for them.
+75% are using AI.
+59% of leaders can’t tell you what it’s actually doing for them.
 More tools, more exhaustion.
-The problem isn’t AI — it’s that our habits, organizations, and brains haven’t caught up.
+The problem isn’t AI.
+It’s that our habits, our orgs, and our brains haven’t caught up.

-So what do we do?
+So what do you do?
 Reject AI?
 Obviously unrealistic.
 Use AI harder?
-The data already shows that road leads to burnout.
+The data already shows where that road ends.

 “He who knows when to stop does not find himself in danger.” — Tao Te Ching, Chapter 44